You came to the conclusion that you need digital asset management software (DAM)

 If you believe that you’d fall more into the latter category, collaboration features is one of the digital asset management system functional requirements that you need to pay attention to.

 In Pics.io DAM, you have multiple features to help on that front.
-Each asset comes with a dedicated comment and revision feed.
+Each digital asset comes with a dedicated comment and revision feed within version control feature.
 Here, you can keep track of assets revisions, swap between them on the fly, and compare them side by side with a visual comparison tool.

 There’s also a built-in image editor that you can use to modify assets without the need to pull out big guns like Photoshop.